MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-ubuntu.md

 ---
 # Install SQL Server and create a database on Ubuntu

-This quick start first installs SQL Server 2017 CTP 2.1 on Ubuntu 16.04.
-You then connect with **sqlcmd** to create your first database.
+In this quick start tutorial, you first install SQL Server 2017 CTP 2.1 on Ubuntu 16.04.
+Then connect with **sqlcmd** to create your first database.

 ## Prerequisites